 Our second push factor is external interest rates.
 When external interest rates increase, capital flows to EMEs tend to fall.
 Koepke (2019) notes this is typically proxied using US rates.
 We also use US rates, rather than developed market rates more generally, because US bonds alone account for over 60% of our sample of funds' non-EME bond portfolios.
-The average remaining maturity of our funds bond portfolios is 7.7 years, and as such we use 10 year bond yields.15
+The average remaining maturity of our funds bond portfolios is 7.7 years, and as such we use 10 year bond yields.

 Our third push factor is advanced economy output growth, There are conflicting findings in the capital flows literature regarding its impact on capital flows to EMEs.
 Cerutti et al. (2019) note that a slowdown in advanced economy growth leads to an expansion of capital flows to EMEs as investors take advantage of better growth and higher yields.
 These findings are echoed elsewhere (Reinhart and Reinhart, 2009).
 However, other analyses have identified a positive relationship between external growth and gross capital inflows to EME (eg. Forbes and Warnock (2012)).
 This is possibly because faster advanced economy growth results in greater investor risk appetite.
 Also, investors and managers may have different sensitivities to developed market growth.
-We proxy external output growth in our analysis using US growth.